menu

 Because occupations involving physical labor dominate the local economy, Corydon is generally considered to be a blue-collar town.
 37.13% of the Corydon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Corydon is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Corydon who work in food service (17.07%), office and administrative support (13.17%), and sales jobs (8.08%).

-Corydon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Corydon doesn't have a public transportation system that people use for their commute.

-The population of Corydon has a very low overall level of education: only 9.02% of people over 25 hold a 4-year college degree or higher.
+The citizens of Corydon have a very low rate of college education: just 9.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Corydon in 2022 was $23,675, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $94,700 for a family of four.
 However, Corydon contains both very wealthy and poor people as well.